 - 1. A parcel of land that was used the previous two years and is presently used as a farm or a ranch, or is being restored through conservation practices.
 Such land must have been classified or eligible for classification as agricultural land during the 10 years preceding the year of assessment.
-Land underlying any residence or other improvements used as an ancillary part of the operation is classified as agricultural land. - A farm is defined as a parcel of land used to produce agricultural products that originate from the land's productivity for the purpose of obtaining a monetary profit. - A ranch is defined as a parcel of land used for grazing livestock for the primary purpose of obtaining a monetary profit.
-The term "livestock" refers to domestic animals used for food for human or animal consumption, breeding, draft, or profit. - A parcel of land is considered to be in the process of being restored through conservation practices if the land has been placed in a conservation reserve program established by the natural resource conservation service pursuant to 7 U.S.C. secs.
-1 to 5506; or a conservation plan approved by an appropriate conservation district implemented for the land for up to a period of 10 crop years. - Improvements are all structures, buildings, fixtures, fences, and water rights attached to the land.
-Improvements are valued separately from the land.
+Agricultural land includes land underlying any residential improvement or other improvements if such improvements are an integral part of the farm or ranch and are typically used as an ancillary part of the operation. - A farm is defined as a parcel of land used to produce agricultural products that originate from the land's productivity for the purpose of obtaining a monetary profit. - A ranch is defined as a parcel of land used for grazing livestock for the primary purpose of obtaining a monetary profit.
+The term "livestock" refers to domestic animals used for food for human or animal consumption, breeding, draft, or profit. - A parcel of land is considered to be in the process of being restored through conservation practices if the land has been placed in a conservation reserve program established by the Natural Resource Conservation Service pursuant to 7 U.S.C. secs.
+1 to 5506, or a conservation plan approved by an appropriate conservation district implemented for the land for up to a period of 10 crop years. - Real property improvements, such as structures, buildings, fixtures, and fences, are valued separately from the land.